squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 Material for MkDocs supports a large number of [Python Markdown] extensions, which is part of what makes it so attractive for technical writing.
-Following is a list of all supported extensions, linking to the relevant sections of the reference for what features they need to be enabled.
+Following is a list of all supported extensions, linking to the relevant sections of the reference for which features they need to be enabled.

   [Python Markdown]: https://python-markdown.github.io/

 ## Supported extensions

-The following extensions are all supported by Material for MkDocs and therefore _strongly recommended_.
-See the [overview][Extensions] page for a minimal and recommended configuration.

-  [Extensions]: index.md

 ### Abbreviations